Afloat

 "How does the imagery resonate with you personally?"

-" Can sharing stories of grief and loss helps in healing?"
+" Can sharing stories of grief and loss help in healing?"

 "How do you feel about publicly sharing sensitive personal stories?"

-From the family home with all its ghosts, I swapped land for water to live on a narrow boat.
-Travelling at walking pace, immersed in nature, a transient healing nomadic life began.
+In 2021, leaving the family home with all its ghosts I swapped land for water to live on a narrowboat.
+Travelling at walking pace, immersed in nature a transient nomadic way of being has unfolded.

-This hard but simple life which she would have embraced and loved has refigured who I am and has become my ‘lifeboat’ in the chasm of her absence.
+“My hard but simple life you would have embraced and loved.
+This has become my ‘lifeboat’ in the chasm of your absence”.

-At the age of 50 I’m a decade younger than when she died.
-Recognising her in myself, my hair fades to grey like her ashes and on the love we had for each other as I become a woman she will never know.
+At 50 I’m now a decade younger than when she died.
+As my hair fades to grey like her ashes, I recognise her in myself and reflect on each other's love and the unbreakable strands that connect us.
+As I become a woman she will never know the landscape and seasons change, she travels with me.